ChelovekHe/ild-cnn/python/README.md

 	predict_file.py

-- generate predictidet probabilities for one dicom file
+- generate predicted probabilities for one dicom file
 - main inputs: (all as variables at top of py file)
 	* name of dicom file in variable: "filedcm" (complete path)
 	* directory where this file is in "namedirtop" variable. note: several directories will be created in it